yangyajie0625/DataSelector/README.md

 ## Querying a vector database

-This script allows you to query a vector database using different methods.
-The query is performed on a dataset of images, and the script retrieves similar images from the vector database.
-The embeddings of images are either loaded from a file or computed directly using a CLIP model.
+Query a vector database using different methods.
+The query is performed using images from a target dataset.
+The script retrieves similar images from the source dataset stored in the vector database.
+The embeddings of the target dataset images can either be loaded from a file or computed directly using a CLIP model.

 ### Running the Script